jwest33/latent_control_adapters/README.md

 This repository includes datasets with harmful and sensitive prompts used for safety research.
 These are necessary for training control vectors to study model safety mechanisms.

 ### Reporting Security Issues
-If you discover a security vulnerability or concerning capability, please report it responsibly.
-Contact the repository maintainer through GitHub issues or email (see profile).
+If you discover a security vulnerability or concerning capability, report it through [GitHub Issues](https://github.com/jwest33/latent_control_adapters/issues).

 ---